In this post, we will write about three ways to get your hero to make a stand.

 1. A Relentless Antagonist

 Use an antagonist who will not wait for things to happen.
 They will force your protagonist to fight or surrender.
-They could do this physically, or they could manipulate the protagonist into a situation where he or she is forced to make a choice.
+They could do this physically, or they could manipulate the protagonist into a situation where they are forced to make a choice.
 This adversary will block escape routes and remove your hero’s lifelines.
-The villain could threaten the protagonist’s life, or the life of someone he or she cares about.
-They could spread rumours and tell lies about the hero and force him or her to lose a spouse, a home, or a job.
+The villain could threaten the protagonist’s life, or the life of someone they care about.
+They could spread rumours and tell lies about the hero and force them to lose a spouse, a home, or a job.

 2. Lock The Doors

-Put your protagonist in a setting where he or she is forced to confront the antagonist.
+Put your protagonist in a setting where they are forced to confront the antagonist.
 This is also a great way to introduce setting without boring your reader.
 If you make the environment part of the problem, it becomes easier to describe it.
-You can place them in a social setting, like the protagonist’s daughter’s wedding, where it is not easy for him or her to walk out.
-You can literally let the antagonist lock him or her up somewhere, or you can place the adversaries on a train or a plane.
+You can place them in a social setting, like the protagonist’s daughter’s wedding, where it is not easy for them to walk out.
+You can literally let the antagonist lock them up somewhere, or you can place the adversaries on a train or a plane.

 3. Set The Timer

-If you show me that your character has backbone, and that he or she is prepared to fight, I will probably enjoy your book.
-If you can show me how he or she changes and grows as a person, I will like it even more.
+If you show me that your character has backbone, and that they are prepared to fight, I will probably enjoy your book.
+If you can show me how they change and grow as a person, I will like it even more.
 Even if they try and fail, I will know that there was something worthwhile in them.

 Atticus Finch makes his stand.

 As Stephen King says, ‘No one can tell what goes on in between the person you were and the person you become.
 No one can chart that blue and lonely section of hell.
 There are no maps of the change.
 You just come out the other side.
 Or you don’t.’

 Show me that journey.
 Let your character make a stand.